netlify/zip-it-and-ship-it/README.md

 - `displayName` `string`

-  If there was a user-defined configuration object applied to the function, and it had a `displayName` defined.
+  If there was a user-defined configuration object applied to the function, and it had a `name` defined.
 This will be returned here.

 Additionally, the following properties also exist for Node.js functions: